yan/hhhhoard/README.md

 ==============

 Hhhhoard is a tiny program to download images from ffffound(.com) via Google Reader.
-Hhhhoard automatically downloads the original image you marked as 'unread' and marks it read in Google Reader.
+Hhhhoard grabs a list of all your unread posts in the ffffound feed, downloads the original image, then marks it as 'read' in Google Reader.

 ## Prerequisites
 I generally check Ffffound images via a subscription in Google Reader.
 I go